mulle-objc/MulleObjC-Cheat-Sheet/README.md

 #### Exiting Loops

 * `return` : Stops execution and returns to the calling function.
 It can also be used to return a value from a method.
 * `break`  : Used to stop execution of a loop.

-Newer enumeration methods now have special `BOOL` variables (e.g. `BOOL *stop`) that are used to stop loop execution.
+Some people prefer enumeration methods that have special `BOOL` variables (e.g. `BOOL stop`) that are used to stop loop execution.
 Setting that variable to `YES` within the loop is similar to calling `break`.
+But the effect is not immediate.

 [Back to top](#objective-c-cheat-sheet)